Every Disney Movie Confirmed Through 2022 At The D23 Expo

 — Disney (@Disney) August 24, 2019

-Today’s two big reveals were of Soul, a new Pixar adventure, and Raya and the Last Dragon which will be a Disney original.
+Today’s two big reveals were of Soul, a new Pixar adventure, and Raya and the Last Dragon, which will be a Disney original.
 Soul will feature the voices of Jamie Foxx, Tina Fey, Daveed Diggs, Questlove, and Phylicia Rashad.
 The movie follows the plot that every human being has a soul that is pre-determined for them which is created in the cosmic realm.
 Concept art for the film was also revealed, which gives a glimpse at the souls themselves and the human beings they occupy.

-Awkwafina and Cassie Steele were revealed as voice actors for Raya and the Last Dragon which is inspired by the cultures of Southeast Asia.
+Awkwafina and Cassie Steele were revealed as voice actors for Raya and the Last Dragon, which is inspired by the cultures of Southeast Asia.

 Action, humor, heart, and what might be Disney's most gorgeous film do date, 'Raya and the Last Dragon' promises to wow audiences in November 2020. #D23Expo pic.twitter.com/bGitE5UsLA